<<a work in progress>>

 floor in the corner just over the waist high metal railing stopping you walking

 into the scene.
+This played a whistling siberian wind sound effect.
 As an aside, I believe the artificial snow effect used

 to cover the floor and trees in that scene was Foss Snow.